-Palliative Care Physician and author of "With the End in Mind"
+Palliative care physician and author of "With the End in Mind"

-Professor Natalie Pattison Florence Nightingale Foundation Clinical Professor of Nursing University of Hertfordshire and East & North Herts NHS Trust
+Professor Natalie Pattison

+Florence Nightingale Foundation Clinical Professor of Nursing University of Hertfordshire and East & North Herts NHS Trust preferences of treatment, in the context of the patient's ongoing clinical condition should take place with the team, and should be a multi-disciplinary discussion.

-This rapidly produced guidance encompasses urgent phone or video call conversations about witholding, or withdrawing life-sustaining treatments in critical care, in the context of the COVID-19 pandemic, between professionals and people close to the patient - usually family members.
+This rapidly produced guidance encompasses urgent phone or video call conversations about witholding, or withdrawing lifesustaining treatments in critical care, in the context of the COVID-19 pandemic, between professionals and people close to the patient - usually family members.
 This guide is based on existing best practice guidance1 and research.